 A conviction for mortgage fraud can lead to fines of $10,000 and 3 years of incarceration.

 Any fraud charge can change the course of your life forever.
 You have the best chance of winning your case if you get help quickly.
-You can count on a skilled criminal defense lawyer in Burbank to take on your case and protect you in court.
+You can count on a skilled Burbank criminal defense lawyer to take on your case and protect you in court.

 Burbank’s Criminal Charges for Embezzlement

 Embezzlement can only occur if the following actions occur: